 - 04 Capital Gain Transactions Credit

 - 18 Retirement Credit

-- 20 Utah my529 (formerly UESP) Credit
+- 20 my529 Credit

 - 23 Health Benefit Plan Credit

-- 24 Qualifying Solar Project Credit

 - 26 Gold and Silver Coin Sale Credit

 Keep all related documents with your records.
 You may have to provide this information later to prove a credit claimed on your return.